metalfs/metalfs.github.io/buildpacks.md

 include $(METAL_ROOT)/buildpacks/hdl/hdl.mk
 ```

-The buildpack offers all `make` targets from the image buildpack, so you can quickly build a simulation model from your operator.
+The buildpack offers the following targets, so you can quickly build a simulation model from your operator:

+ - `make help` -- shows help
+ - `make devmodel` -- (similar to `make model` from the image buildpack)
+ - `make sim` -- starts simulation with the devmodel

+For setting the stream width to be used in the devmodel image, please refer to the [operator manifest](operator_manifest) docs.

 The HLS buildpack additionally offers the following target:

  - `make test` -- runs the HLS testbench